sqlxpert/aws-tag-sched-ops/readme.md

 ## Output

 * After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), go to the [CloudWatch Log Group for the AWS Lambda function](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/TagSchedOps-TagSchedOpsPerformLambdaFn-).
-If you gave the CloudFormation stack a name other than `TagSchedOps`, the link will not work; instead, check the list of [Log Groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/).
+If you gave the CloudFormation stack a name other than `TagSchedOps`, the direct link will not work; instead, check the list of [Log Groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/).

 * Sample output for one run: